disketteomelette/aframe-easy-slide/README.md

 # Schema

-        target: Selector for the object to animate.
+        target: Selector for the "id" of the object to animate.
+I.ex. <a-box id="*theobject*" ...
-        destination: The position where the object will move to. duration (optional): The duration of the animation in milliseconds.
+        destination: The position where the object will move to, using typical A-frame position coordinates. duration (optional): The duration of the animation in milliseconds.
 If not provided, it defaults to 2000 milliseconds (2 seconds).